CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy.md

 page_title: "crowdstrike_cloud_security_kac_policy Resource - crowdstrike"
 subcategory: "Falcon Cloud Security"
 description: |-
-  This resource manages an admission control (KAC) policy, which provides instructions to the Falcon Kubernetes Admission Controller (KAC) about what actions to take on objects at runtime.
+  This resource manages an Admission Control policy, which provides instructions to the Falcon Kubernetes Admission Controller (KAC) about what actions to take on objects at runtime.
   API Scopes
   The following API scopes are required:
   Falcon Container Image | Read & WriteKubernetes Admission Control Policy | Read & Write